richardsc/cis-weekly/README.md

     blank values as missings (NULLs), identical column names for all files, and standardized to the CRS of the most recent CIS files (Lambert Conformal Conic, WGS84).
+  - tif/: Rasterized versions of gpkg-standardized/.
+Currently the only attribute considered is `N_CT` (total ice concentration as a numeric value).

 Without downloading any files, you can use zip/meta.csv, gpkg/meta.csv, gpkg-standardized/meta.csv, and attrs.parquet to examine file metadata.